oppia/oppia-web-developer-docs/Writing-design-docs.md

 ## Instructions
-When writing design docs at Oppia, please use this [design doc template](https://docs.google.com/document/d/1eMivKj5uWkOkj4AB684JVJslAe49gSskZ-VsyUjgPN4/edit).
+When writing design docs at Oppia, please use this [design doc template](https://docs.google.com/document/d/1mnz8f708DZIa6BpUyRmbb0gCT6EKO3wIvWa_3rOEOYs/edit#).
 This will ensure that all the necessary information for the project is documented in a central location, and enable project reviews to be done effectively.

 More specifically, here’s how to get started:

-1. Make a copy of [this document](https://docs.google.com/document/d/1eMivKj5uWkOkj4AB684JVJslAe49gSskZ-VsyUjgPN4/edit).
+1. Make a copy of [this document](https://docs.google.com/document/d/1mnz8f708DZIa6BpUyRmbb0gCT6EKO3wIvWa_3rOEOYs/edit#).
-2. Delete the top "instructions" box.
-3. Fill in all the sections with details pertaining to your feature/project (you can remove the existing text, which is just meant to help you get started).
-For sections that are not required for the particular project you’re working on, write a short explanation of why they’re not required, rather than deleting them altogether.
+2. Fill in all the sections with details pertaining to your feature/project.
-4. Make sure to proofread your design doc before asking reviewers to look at it.
+3. Make sure to proofread your design doc before asking reviewers to look at it.

 ## How to respond to doc reviews